jina-ai/rungpt/README.md

 )
 ```

+We use the [stabilityai/stablelm-tuned-alpha-3b](https://huggingface.co/stabilityai/stablelm-tuned-alpha-3b) as the open example model as it is relatively small and fast to download.

 > **Warning**
 > In the above example, we use `precision='fp16'` to reduce the memory usage and speed up the inference with some loss in accuracy on text generation tasks.
 > You can also use `precision='fp32'` instead as you like for better performance.